Long-wavelength phonons in the crystalline and pasta phases of neutron-star crusts: Conclusion

 To determine the parameters of the effective theory, we have used the superfluid hydrodynamics approach of \Ref{Martin2016} for the kinetic energy including the entrainment, and the phase-coexistence model for the strong-interaction contribution to the potential energy.
 The incompressibility of the lattice comes essentially from the electron gas.
 Coulomb and surface energies are responsible for the elastic properties of the lattice, which we have revisited in detail, mainly following \Ref{Pethick1998}.
 But we allow also for compression due to motion in the direction of the pasta, without change of the distance between pasta structures [see \Fig{fig:deformation-lasagne}(b)], which was not considered in \Ref{Pethick1998}.

 We have then applied the effective theory to compute the phonon velocities and specific heats of the lasagne, spaghetti, and BCC crystal phases.
 The angle dependence of the phonon velocities is very strong in all three phases.
 In the pasta phases, certain transverse phonon velocities even become equal to zero for $\theta = 0$ or $90\degree$, leading to a qualitative change in the behavior of the specific heat at low temperatures, as already noticed in \Refs{DiGallo2011,Urban2015}.
-In particular, in the spaghetti phase, the contribution of one of the transverse phonons to the specific heat is linear in $T$ and of the same magnitude as the electron contribution.
+In particular, in the spaghetti phase, the contribution of one of the transverse phonons to the specific heat is linear in $T$ and about one half of the electron contribution.

 The largest uncertainty comes probably from the entrainment parameters.
 The superfluid hydrodynamics approach used here predicts a much weaker entrainment than the band-structure calculation used in \Ref{Chamel2013}.
 Therefore, our phonon velocities in the crystalline phase are higher than those of \Ref{Chamel2013}.
 Since a full so-called Quasiparticle Random-Phase Approximation (QRPA) calculation is only feasible in a WS cell \cite{Khan2005,Inakura2017} but not in the periodic structure of the inner crust, the superfluid hydrodynamics approach should be cross-checked with the QRPA in the WS cell.